SEARCHES FAMILY TREES MAILING LISTS MESSAGE BOARDS

 In 1511, Sir Robert Kerr, leader of the Kerr Clan, was Warden of the Middle March.
 Kerr was murdered by three Englishmen.
 Two were arrested and the third fled to York where he lived in constant fear.
 Two of Kerr's followers, named Tait, made their way south, sometimes apparently in disguise, murdered the fugitive in his home, and brought his head back for public display.

 Did our Tait family descend from the notorious Tait clan who were Borderland Reivers?
-We may never know.
-We have another two hundred years of history to cover before we can say for sure.
+Most likely, yes.
+But we may never know for sure.
+We have another two hundred years of history to cover before we can be certain.
 But we can probably safely assume that our Tait family has deep roots in the areas of Northumberland, England and Berwickshire, Scotland.

 Lower Tweedsdale